 Substation equipment refers to the electrical components used within power substations to control, transform, and distribute electricity across transmission and distribution networks.
 Substations are essential facilities in electrical infrastructure that manage voltage levels and ensure reliable electricity flow from power generation plants to homes, businesses, and industries.

 Electric power generated at power plants travels through high-voltage transmission lines to reduce energy loss during long-distance transport.
-Before electricity can reach local distribution networks, voltage levels must be adjusted.
+Before electricity reaches local distribution networks, voltage levels must be adjusted.
 Substations perform this function using specialized equipment designed to regulate, protect, and monitor electrical flow.

 Typical substation equipment includes:

-Each component plays a specific role in maintaining the stability and safety of the electrical grid.
-For example, transformers adjust voltage levels, circuit breakers isolate faults, and protective relays detect abnormal electrical conditions.
+Each component plays a specific role in maintaining grid stability and safety.
+Transformers adjust voltage levels, circuit breakers isolate faults, and protective relays detect abnormal electrical conditions.

-Substations exist in several types depending on their role within the grid:
+Substations exist in several types depending on their function within the electrical grid.
+Each type operates within a specific voltage range and serves a unique purpose.

 | Substation Type | Primary Function | Voltage Range |